ash0080/gun.doc.cn/API.md

 > Note: This will automatically load everything it can find on the context.
 This may sound convenient, but may be unnecessary and excessive - resulting in more bandwidth and slower load times for larger data.
 It could also result in your entire database being loaded, if your app is highly interconnected.

-## Callback(data)
+### Callback(data)

 The callback has 1 parameter, and will get called every time an update happens anywhere in the full depth of the data.

-## Data
+ - `data`.
 Unlike most of the API, `open` does not give you a node.
 It gives you a copy of your data with all metadata removed.
 Updates to the callback will return the same data, with changes modified onto it.

 ## Examples
 ```javascript